PaulBlanche/frugal/docs/data/getting-started/02-add-some-styles.md

 `;
 ```

-The `className` function generates a unique classname.
+The `className` function generates a unique class name.
 The parameter passed to the `className` function will be used as a prefix to help debug styles.

 You can now use the style module in your modules (in `/pages/post/post.ts` for example):